glific/glific/README.md

 - Download and start [postgres server](https://www.postgresql.org/download/)

-For Postgres, for the development server, we default to using postgres/postgres/postgres as the username/password/machine name.
-This is configurable
+For Postgres, for the development server, we default to using postgres/postgres/postgres as the username/password/machine name - this is configurable.

 We tested and developed against the following versions: